AI-powered skincare smartphone app created in Novosibirsk

-Researchers at Novosibirsk State University have developed an application that uses computer vision technology to analyze skin condition in real-time and provide skincare recommendations.
+An application has been developed at Novosibirsk State University that uses computer vision technology to analyze skin condition in real time and provide skincare recommendations.

 The application is based on machine learning technology.
-The developers claim that the interface allows users to assess skin condition and recognize signs of various problems: acne, psoriasis, eczema, warts, and ringworm.
+The developers claim that the interface allows you to assess the condition of the skin and recognize signs of various problems: acne, psoriasis, eczema, warts and ringworm.

-If the application finds that your skin is in good condition, it will provide you with recommendations for further care and advise you to use sunscreen, the developer explained.
-In case of any abnormalities in the skin condition, the application will advise you to consult a specialist for a more in-depth analysis and resolution of the problem, as the developer explains.
+If the application detects that your skin is in good condition, it will provide you with recommendations for further care and advise you to use sunscreens, the developer explained.
+In case of any abnormalities in the skin condition, the application will advise you to consult a specialist for a deeper analysis and elimination of the problem, as the developer explains.

-The application works by the user granting access to their smartphone's camera and turning their face to the screen.
+The application works by allowing the user to access their smartphone's camera and turn their face to the screen.
 After a few minutes, the answer appears on the display.

 The developers plan to expand the list of skin conditions that the application can recognize, as well as add care recommendations.